Inquiries and Appeals

 If you are classified as a nonresident at the campus level, you have an opportunity to appeal the decision.
 All appeals are handled by the Office of General Counsel, not by the campus.
 In order to appeal, you must:

-- submit it with a copy of your nonresident letter to Office of the General Counsel within 30 days of your nonresident decision
+- Submit the completed application with a copy of your nonresident letter to Office of the General Counsel within 30 days of your nonresident decision

 The Office of the General Counsel will contact you upon receipt of your documents.
 Note: Our Residence Affairs Unit will not have information about your appeal.